 Based on Diocesan Policies for Sacramental Preparation guidelines, children begin their preparation for First Eucharist when they have entered the 2nd grade.
 Students in both public and Catholic schools should attend this yearlong preparation in the parish Religious Formation program.
 Children should take part in the regular religious education program (either with the parish or in a Catholic School) for at least one year before they prepare for these sacraments.
-For additional information, please email email@example.com or call 757-484-7335.
+For additional information, please contact Kristi Harriman at 757-484-7335 or email@example.com.